metiviem/rscons/doc/user_guide.md

 The `build` operation will execute all builders registered to produce build targets.

+If a `build` operation fails (e.g. due to a compilation failure), Rscons will log the failed commands.
+By default Rscons does not print the failed commands to the console so that it is easier for the user to focus on the actual compiler failure messages rather than the compilation command itself.
+However, if the user wishes to see the compilation commands, rscons can be invoked with the `-v` command-line option to show all complilation commands while building, or, alternatively, following a compilation failure, the user can invoke rscons with the -F option which will not rebuild but will show the failed command log from the previous build operation.

 ##> Clean Operation

 A `clean` operation will remove all built target files.